son-n-pham/SQL_CheatSheet/README.md

 ORDER BY birth_date DESC;
 ```

-### LIMIT Clause: specifies the maximum number of rows that the query will return.
+### LIMIT Clause specifies the maximum number of rows that the query will return.
 This is used to narrow or limit the result.
 The below example is to select 5 rows.

 ```SQL